-The Company establishes compensation levels based on reviews of peer company compensation and then designs its pay program to focus executive officers on meeting Company performance objectives.
+The Company uses comparative executive compensation data publicly available from a designated peer group of companies in combination with executive compensation survey data to evaluate the competitiveness of our executive compensation program.
+We use this data to design our program to focus executive officers on meeting Company performance objectives.
 Our objective is to set total target compensation and benefit levels within the median range of market pay and benefit levels.
-Each component of total compensation and other benefits is intended to be consistent with market practices as established by the peer group outlined below to help the Company attract and retain talented executives and incent them to produce superior long-term shareholder returns.
+Each component of total compensation and other benefits is intended to be consistent with market practices as established by the peer group described below to help the Company attract and retain talented executives and incentivize them to produce superior long-term shareholder returns.

-We review market compensation levels to determine whether total target compensation for our employees remains in the targeted median pay range and make adjustments when needed.
+We review market compensation levels to determine whether total target compensation for our executive officers remains in the targeted median pay range and make adjustments when needed.
 This assessment includes evaluation of base salary, annual incentive opportunities and long-term incentives.
 In addition, we review other rewards such as health benefits and retirement programs relative to the market.
 We also review the competitive performance of our peers to help establish performance targets for incentive plans and to assess appropriate payout levels for performance.
+In analyzing this information, we compare the pay of individual executives if we believe the positions are sufficiently similar to make meaningful comparisons and we consider each executive's level of responsibility, prior experience, job performance, contribution to the Company's success and results achieved.
+We do not target a specific percentile in the range of comparative data for each individual or for each component of our compensation program.
+The Compensation Committee exercises its business judgment and discretion and does not apply formulas or assign factors specific mathematical weights.

-For 2014, total target compensation for our NEOs relative to similarly situated executive officers in the competitive market was: Mr. Simons, slightly below median; Ms. Bedient and Mr. Gideon, above median; Mr. Chandrasekaran and Mr. McDade, at median; and Mr. Blocker and Ms. Hunter, below median.
+For the market assessment conducted in 2014 to help the Compensation Committee set 2015 target pay opportunities, total target compensation for our NEOs relative to similarly situated executive officers in the competitive market was: Mr. Simons, at median; Ms. Bedient, slightly above median; Mr. Blocker, slightly below median; Ms. Hunter, slightly above median; and Ms. Slater, slightly above median.
 See "Compensation Components" below for details.